 - Sliced tomato, optional

-- In a nonstick skillet coated with cooking spray, cook Canadian bacon over medium-high heat 1-2 minutes on each side or until lightly browned.
+- In a nonstick skillet, cook Canadian bacon over medium-high heat 1-2 minutes on each side or until lightly browned.
 Remove and keep warm.

 - In a small bowl, whisk egg and green onion; add to the same pan.
 Cook and stir until egg is thickened and no liquid egg remains.